Hours: Monday–Saturday: 10:00 a.m.–5:00 p.m. / Sunday: 11:00 a.m.–5:00 p.m. / Questions? Call 617-450-7224

 All buildings are wheelchair accessible.

-Face masks are currently required for all exhibit staff and visitors over the age of two, in accordance with the city's public health order.
-We are following enhanced cleaning protocols and provide hand sanitizer stations through the exhibit space.
+Face masks are optional.
+We are following enhanced cleaning protocols and provide hand sanitizer stations throughout the exhibit space.

 What is “How Do You See the World?”

 A new interactive experience in the Christian Science Publishing House with three highly engaging exhibits, including one of Boston’s most iconic landmarks, the Mapparium globe.
 With an emphasis on global progress and possibilities, these spaces encourage you to ponder your place in the world.

 These exhibits are designed to spark curiosity, raise thought-provoking questions, and inspire deep, critical thinking about how we can cultivate progress locally and globally, in our own lives and in our communities.